rackspace/runway/docs/source/cfngin/lookups.rst

   Bucket: ${hook_data myfunction.TheCode::load=troposphere, get=S3Bucket}
   Key: ${hook_data myfunction.TheCode::load=troposphere, get=S3Key}

+.. versionchanged:: 2.0.0
+  Support for the syntax deprecated in *1.5.0* has been removed.

 .. versionchanged:: 1.5.0
   The ``<hook_name>::<key>`` syntax was deprecated with support being added for the ``key.nested_key`` syntax for accessing data within a dictionary.